Private Wealth 2024

 Recent Legislative Initiatives

-These include the introduction of a statutory Hastings-Bass rule (giving the Bermuda courts statutory jurisdiction in certain circumstances to remedy the negative effects or unintended consequences of flawed acts or omissions made by settlors, trustees or other fiduciaries) and amendments to make it easier for historic trusts to extend their perpetuity period.
-(The rule was abolished for most new trusts in 2009.)
+These include the introduction of a statutory Hastings-Bass rule (giving the Bermuda courts statutory jurisdiction in certain circumstances to remedy the negative effects or unintended consequences of flawed acts or omissions made by settlors, trustees or other fiduciaries) and amendments to make it easier for historic trusts to extend their perpetuity period (the rule was abolished for most new trusts in 2009).

-Clients from jurisdictions which are not familiar with the concept of trusts are typically reluctant to release control over strategic decisions and their assets to trustees.
+Clients from jurisdictions that are not familiar with the concept of trusts are typically reluctant to release control over strategic decisions and their assets to trustees.
 The reservation or grant of certain powers by settlors has always been possible under Bermuda’s trust legislation but, historically, there has been some uncertainty about exactly how far settlors could go without calling the validity of the trust structure into question.
 The legislation – namely, the Trust (Special Provisions) Act 1989, Section 2A and the Trustee (Special Provisions) Amendment Act 2014 – provides statutory clarity and certainty in this area.
 Helpfully, the amending legislation expressly lists certain interests and powers that can be retained by a settlor or granted to a third party (eg, a protector or beneficiary), without prejudicing the validity of a trust.
 It also clarifies that the retention or granting of these powers and interests will not cause the property in the trust to become part of the settlor’s estate.
 Introducing certainty in this area distinguishes Bermuda from some of the other major offshore jurisdictions and paves the way for the creation of valid trusts in which the settlor can retain (or grant) a fairly large degree of control over the wealth settled on trust.
 It should be noted that the retention of significant control powers by a settlor can have some adverse effects and may not be appropriate for all tax-planning scenarios.

 Furthermore, the concept of the “protector” in Bermuda trust law has developed as a means to provide the protector (often the settlor or a trusted confidant of the settlor) with a measure of involvement, supervision or control over the trustees.
 For example, a protector will often have the power to remove and appoint trustees.
 In some trusts, the protector will hold veto or consent power over the trustee power to include or exclude beneficiaries and/or the power to distribute capital out of the trust fund.
 Typically, the protector is appointed to ensure that the wishes of the settlor of the trust are carried out by the trustees in the proper fashion.